alekmaul/pvsneslib/wiki/Input-and-Output.md

   * the last one is the address of graphics for font converted with gfx2snes

 ```
 ..
-Somewhere where you initialized varables ...
+Somewhere where you initialized variables ...
 extern char snesfont;

 //---------------------------------------------------------------------------------